jrkaupert/cs-webdev-notes/YDKJS/scope-and-closures/ch4.md

 a = 2;
 ```

-Essentially, via *hoisting*, variables and functions are pulled to the top of
+Essentially, via **hoisting**, variables and functions are pulled to the top of
 the code from where they actually appear.
 Only declarations are hoisted.
 Any assignments or other executable logic that occurs at the point of
-declaration are left in place.
+declaration are not moved.
 It would create a lot of problems otherwise...

 Hoisting occurs **per-scope**, so variables in inside scopes are hoisted to
 the top of their scope.